 Why Your AR-15 Needs an Optic?

-One of the reasons the AR-15 gets so much attention these days is because it is so incredibly easy to shoot.
-Even inexperienced shooters seem to take naturally to these lightweight, low-recoiling rifles.
+One of the reasons the AR-15 gets so much attention is because it’s so easy to shoot.
+Even inexperienced shooters take naturally to these lightweight, low-recoiling rifles.

-However, with the right optic, you can engage targets faster, more accurately, and with less effort.
+With the right optic, you can engage targets faster, more accurately, and with less effort.
 A good optic can also extend your effective shooting range.
-It’s one thing to accurately shoot deer-sized targets with open sights at 100 yards.
-However, even talented shooters will need a scope to accomplish the same feat on smaller targets at greater distances.
+Accurately hitting deer-sized targets with open sights at 100 yards isn’t out of the question.
+However, even talented shooters need a scope to accomplish the same feat on smaller targets at greater distances.

 Choosing the Best AR-15 Optic

 There are thousands of optics available for the AR-15.
 With so many options to choose from, it’s easy to feel overwhelmed by the possibilities.
 Let’s look at the types of optics available to the modern shooter.
 Once you understand the options and what they do best, it will be much easier to find the best new optic for your AR.

 In recent years, “red dot” has become a blanket term for any optic (including reflex, red dots, and holographic sights) that projects a red reticle through the field of view and onto the target.
 While their general function is the same, some of these sights use vastly different technology.